igorkulman/coding-journal/content/post/2019-03-13-simple-bindable-no-data-placeholder/index.md

 }
 {{< / highlight >}}

-This extension ads an `isEmpty` function to every `UITableView` that you can call with the desired "no data" message and get back a property that you can use for binding
+This extension adds an `isEmpty` function to every `UITableView` that you can call with the desired "no data" message and get back a property that you can use for binding

 {{< highlight swift >}}
 let isEmpty = tableView.rx.isEmpty(message: L10n.noResponses)
 viewModel.responses.map({ $0.count <= 0 }).distinctUntilChanged().bind(to: isEmpty).disposed(by: disposeBag)
 {{< / highlight >}}

-The `L10n.noResponses` is just a [safer way to use translated strings](/using-ios-strings-in-a-safer-way/) and `viewModel.responses` is a [and observble backing the `UITableView` data](/using-mvvm-with-tables-in-ios/).
+The `L10n.noResponses` is just a [safer way to use translated strings](/using-ios-strings-in-a-safer-way/) and `viewModel.responses` is a [and observable backing the `UITableView` data](/using-mvvm-with-tables-in-ios/).

 With this binding you can be sure the placeholder is only shown when needed, without any manual calls to the two extension methods.